Innovatively engineered acoustic wall for brand new McDonald’s restaurant

 28 July 2017

-A new McDonald’s restaurant in Orange, NSW, required an acoustic solution that provided maximum noise attenuation from the adjacent main road.
+A new McDonald’s restaurant in Orange, NSW, required an acoustic wall that provided maximum noise attenuation from the adjacent main road.
 Premium aesthetics were a priority, to complement the overall modern architectural design, and a short build schedule was key to the opening of the restaurant.

 Key challenges for the site included: